Kauthar-Omar/TeamLeeuwenhoek/README.md

 8. **Kasturi Pradhan**

-I am from a Microbiology graduate from India.
+I am a Microbiology graduate from India.
 I am currently pursuing my Masters in the same field.
 I have an interest in genomics , medical microbiology and molecular biology.
 I am open to learn about programming and data science.
 Connect with me on my LinkedIn https://www.linkedin.com/in/kasturi-pradhan-b012b71b8